What Is a Business Plan?

 A typical Business Plan outline provides directions for the future development of the business.
-With a well-developed document, a company is more likely to achieve their goals and avoid potential difficulties on their way to their end result.
+With a well-developed document, a company is more likely to achieve its goals and avoid potential difficulties on its way to its end result.
 Another type of plan that a business should develop is a Business Continuity Plan.
 It will provide instructions, as well as preventive and recovering measures for situations when a company is under threat or in an emergency situation.

 How to Write a Business Plan?

-Writing a Business Plan is a complicated process, however, it is easier to accomplish it with guidance from a specialist that has comprehensive knowledge in this sphere.
-A document should contain sections, which can include the following:
+Writing a Business Plan is a complicated process, however, it is easier to accomplish it with guidance from a specialist that has comprehensive knowledge on the topic.
+A document should contain the following section:

 - Executive Summary.
-In the first part of the document, a filer should give a brief description of the business and the purpose(s) it will serve;
+In the first part of the document, the filer should give a brief description of the business and the purpose(s) it will serve.

 - Market Analysis.
-Here a document should provide information on the market, its demands, offers, and main competitors;
+The document should include information on the market, its demands, offers, and main competitors.

 - Marketing Plan.
-In this part of the document a filer must prove how they are going to make it happen, designating who will conduct the distribution, advertising, and sales strategy;
+In this part of the document, the filer must prove how they are going to make it happen, designating who will conduct the distribution, advertising, and sales strategy.

 - Management Organization.
-Here an applicant should present an organization system that they have developed for the company;
+The filer should present an organization system that they have developed for the company;

 - Financial Analysis.
-In the last part of the document, a filer should state the financial forecast for the business.
+In the last part of the document, the filer should state the financial forecast for the business.

-Depending on the business idea that is going to be executed, a filer can change the structure of the document to form a better picture of their business.
+Depending on the business idea that is going to be executed, the filer can change the structure of the document to form a better picture of their business.

 What Are the Three Main Purposes of a Business Plan?